What we do

 Leader: Richard Aaron

 This all-day field trip (finishing around 4:00-4:30 p.m.) is a great opportunity to work on your odonate identification skills.
-In this seventh year of our popular odonate workshop, we will be visting an exciting new location, Minesing Wetands near Barrie.
+In this eighth year of our popular odonate workshop, we will be revisiting the Minesing Wetands near Barrie, but different locations.
 Local expert dragonhunter Chris Evans will show us all the best spots.
 We can expect to see 12-15 species of damselflies and 18-20 species of dragonflies.
 We may find special ones like Hine's Emerald (the only location in Ontario!), Rainbow Bluet, Eastern Red Damsel, Blue-tipped Dancer, Ocellated Darner, Spiny Baskettail and Delta-spotted Spiketail.
 Directions will be given to those who register.
-Please register with Carolyn King at 905-720-2784 or email@example.com.
+PN and TEA members get first priority for registration.
+Please register with Carolyn King at 905-720-2784 or email@example.com

 Host: Harry Hewick

 Harry Hewick has raised thousands of butterflies on his farm west of Millgrove.
 He will give us a tour of his 80-foot greenhouse and butterfly gardens, and show us how he feeds and nurtures his many species of Lepidoptera.
 Depending on the season, we may expect to see Giant, Pipevine and Black Swallowtails, Monarchs, American Ladies, Commas, Promethea Moths and others.
 After lunch we plan to visit some nearby butterfly locations.
 Bring lunch, water and hand lens; nets, guides and insect containers for later.
 Directions will be given on registration.
 Please register with Carolyn King at 905-720-2784 or firstname.lastname@example.org